Search this site:

 Saipan Travel

 Saipan was the 2nd stop on my Pacific island tour in November 2007.
-Because of a reduction in airline service to this island, it can be a bit troublesome getting there without a direct flight, but definitely well worth your efforts.
+Because of a reduction in airline service to this island, besides the more expensive direct flights, it can be a bit troublesome getting there having to transfer in Guam or Seoul, but it's definitely well worth your efforts.

 Saipan rainbow